mintproject/droughtIndices/README.md

 ## <a name = "what">What is it?</a>

-This Python routine calculates three climate indices based on NetCDF input data from [CHIRPS](https://www.chc.ucsb.edu/data/chirps), [GLDAS](https://ldas.gsfc.nasa.gov/gldas), and [FLDAS](https://ldas.gsfc.nasa.gov/fldas):
+This Python routine calculates three climate indices based on NetCDF input data from [CHIRPS](https://www.chc.ucsb.edu/data/chirps), [GLDAS](https://ldas.gsfc.nasa.gov/gldas), [FLDAS](https://ldas.gsfc.nasa.gov/fldas), [ECMWF](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5):
-* [SPI](https://climatedataguide.ucar.edu/climate-data/standardized-precipitation-index-spi): Standardized Precipitation Index, utilizing both gamma and Pearson Type III distributions. - CHIRPS, GLDAS, FLDAS
+* [SPI](https://climatedataguide.ucar.edu/climate-data/standardized-precipitation-index-spi): Standardized Precipitation Index, utilizing both gamma and Pearson Type III distributions. - CHIRPS, GLDAS, FLDAS, ECMWF
-* [SPEI](https://www.researchgate.net/publication/252361460_The_Standardized_Precipitation-Evapotranspiration_Index_SPEI_a_multiscalar_drought_index): Standardized Precipitation Evapotranspiration Index, utilizing both gamma and Pearson Type III distributions. - GLDAS, FLDAS
+* [SPEI](https://www.researchgate.net/publication/252361460_The_Standardized_Precipitation-Evapotranspiration_Index_SPEI_a_multiscalar_drought_index): Standardized Precipitation Evapotranspiration Index, utilizing both gamma and Pearson Type III distributions. - GLDAS, FLDAS, ECMWF
-* [PET](https://www.ncdc.noaa.gov/monitoring-references/dyk/potential-evapotranspiration): Potential Evapotranspiration, utilizing Thornthwaite equation. - GLDAS, FLDAS
+* [PET](https://www.ncdc.noaa.gov/monitoring-references/dyk/potential-evapotranspiration): Potential Evapotranspiration, utilizing Thornthwaite equation. - GLDAS, FLDAS, ECMWF

 This package is based upon [Climate Indices in Python](https://github.com/monocongo/climate_indices).
 The Climate Indices in Python project contains implementations of various algorithms which provide a geographical and temporal picture of the severity of precipitation and temperature anomalies for climate monitoring and research.

-This project builds upon this software package to include additional sources of climate data, namely GLDAS and CHIRPS.
+This project builds upon this software package to include additional sources of climate data.

 ## <a name = "version">Version information</a>
+* v1.1.0: Support for datasets from ECMWF, use JSON for configuration, optimization using xarray
 * v1.0.0: Support for datasets from FLDAS and combined netcdf file.
 Visualization support for SPI and SPEI. - First release
 * v0.0.1: Support for three indices and datasets from CHIRPS and GLDAS